vippsas/vipps-psp-api/vipps-psp-api-faq.md

 [`POST:/v3/psppayments/updatestatus`](https://developer.vippsmobilepay.com/api/psp#tag/Vipps-PSP-API/operation/updatestatusUsingPOST)
 endpoint to notify Vipps of changes to the payment,

-**Please note:** Vipps proceses the information in daily batches.
+**Please note:** Vipps processes the information in daily batches.
 See:
 [Status updates](vipps-psp-api.md#status-updates).

 ## How can I get details for a payment?